fatmakahveci/fatmakahveci.com-sources/content/coding note/aws.md

   - for the compute time you use when an instance is running, not when it is stopped or terminated.
   - for server capacity that you need or want.
 - **Multitenancy** shares underlying hardware between virtual machines.
 It is managed by AWS.
 - **Hypervisor** is responsible for multitenancy.
 It isolates instances from each other as they share resources from the host. (the host with multiple other instances)
 - Instances are resizable.
 You can give more memory / more CPU.
 - **Vertical scaling** makes instances bigger or smaller.
 - You can control the networking aspect of EC2.
 - Compute-as-a-Service (CaaS)
-- EC2 configurations
-  - Windows
-  - Linux
-  - Internal business app
-  - Web app
-  - DB
-  - Third-party software

 #### 2.2.1.
 How EC2 Works

-##### 2.2.1.1.
-Launch
+1. Launch
    - Launch an instance.
 Select a template with basic configurations for your instance.
    - Configurations:
      - OS
-  - App server
-  - Applications
+     - Application server/Applications
      - Instance type (specific hardware configuration of your instance)
      - Security settings to control the network traffic that can flow into and out of your instance.

-##### 2.2.1.2.
-Connect
+2. Connect
    - Connect to the instance.
-- Your apps have methods to connect directly to the instance and exchange data.
+   - Your programs and applications have multiple methods to connect directly to the instance and exchange data.
    - Users can also connect to the instance by logging in and accessing the computer desktop.

-##### 2.2.1.
-Use
+3. Use
    - You can run commands to install software, add storage, copy and organize files, etc.

 #### 2.2.2.
-Pricing

-##### 2.2.2.1.
-On-demand

-- Ideal for short-term, irregular workloads that cannot be interrupted.
-- No upfront costs or minimum contracts apply.
-- The instances run continuously until you stop them, and you pay for only the compute time you use.
-- Sample use cases for On-Demand Instances include developing and testing applications and running applications that have unpredictable usage patterns.
-- On-Demand Instances are not recommended for workloads that last a year or longer.

-##### 2.2.2.2.
-Saving Plans

-- Amazon EC2 Savings Plans enable you to reduce your compute costs by committing to a consistent amount of compute usage for a 1-year or 3-year term.
-- Any usage up to the commitment is charged at the discounted Savings Plan rate (for example, $10 an hour).
-Any usage beyond the commitment is charged at regular On-Demand rates.

-##### 2.2.2.3.
-Reserved Instances

-- Reserved Instances are a billing discount applied to the use of On-Demand Instances in your account.
-- You can purchase Standard Reserved and Convertible Reserved Instances for a 1-year or 3-year term, and Scheduled Reserved Instances for a 1-year term.
-- At the end of a Reserved Instance term, you can continue using the Amazon EC2 instance without interruption.
-However, you are charged On-Demand rates until you do one of the following:
-  - Terminate the instance.
-  - Purchase a new Reserved Instance that matches the instance attributes (instance type, Region, tenancy, and platform).

-##### 2.2.2.4.
-Spot Instances

-- Spot Instances are ideal for workloads with flexible start and end times, or that can withstand interruptions.
-- Spot Instances use unused Amazon EC2 computing capacity.
-- Suppose that you have a background processing job that can start and stop as needed (such as the data processing job for a customer survey).
-You want to start and stop the processing job without affecting the overall operations of your business.
-If you make a Spot request and Amazon EC2 capacity is available, your Spot Instance launches.
-However, if you make a Spot request and Amazon EC2 capacity is unavailable, the request is not successful until capacity becomes available.
-The unavailable capacity might delay the launch of your background processing job.
-- After you have launched a Spot Instance, if capacity is no longer available or demand for Spot Instances increases, your instance may be interrupted.
-This might not pose any issues for your background processing job.
-However, in the earlier example of developing and testing applications, you would most likely want to avoid unexpected interruptions.
-Therefore, choose a different EC2 instance type that is ideal for those tasks.

-##### 2.2.2.5.
-Dedicated Hosts

-- Dedicated Hosts are physical servers with Amazon EC2 instance capacity that is fully dedicated to your use.
-- You can use your existing per-socket, per-core, or per-VM software licenses to help maintain license compliance.
-You can purchase On-Demand Dedicated Hosts and Dedicated Hosts Reservations.
-Of all the Amazon EC2 options that were covered, Dedicated Hosts are the most expensive.

-#### 2.2.3.
 EC Instance types

 - Each instance type is grouped under an instance family and optimized for different tasks.
 - When selecting an instance type, consider the specific needs of your workloads and applications.
 - EC2 instance families:
   - General purpose
-    - It provides _a balance_ of compute, memory, and networking resources.
+    - It provides a balance of compute, memory, and networking resources.
   - Compute optimized
     - It is ideal for compute-bound applications that benefit from high-performance processors.
     - i.e., high-performance web servers, compute-intensive applications servers, and dedicated gaming servers.